Do you want to start a Poultry Farming business plan?

 If you have hen business ideas or something of the like, you may be trying to learn how to start a small poultry farm.
 Henry had the idea of an organic farm business plan which is how he developed the idea of Chuck’s Produce Farm.
-To help the success of his business, Henry added an employee section in his business plan of a poultry farm.
-Therefore, the workforce needed to start Chuck’s Produce Farm can be found below for reference.
+To ensure the success of his business, Henry added an employee section in his business plan for a poultry farm.
+The workforce needed to start Chuck’s Produce Farm can be found below for reference.

 7.1 Company Staff

 - 1 Co-Manager to help in overall operations

 - 8 General Cleaners